ttscoff/howzit_old/README.md

 - cat
 - pager

 If you're defining your own, make sure to include any flags necessary to handle the output.
-If you're using howzit's coloring, for example, you need to specify any options needed for ANSI escape sequences (e.g. `less -r`).
+If you're using howzit's coloring, for example, you need to specify any options needed to display ANSI escape sequences (e.g. `less -r`).

-### Highlighters
+### Highlighter

 If set to `auto` howzit will look for markdown highlighters in this order, using the first it finds available: